CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/1-introduction.md

 ## Thesis Structure {#thesis-structure}

-This thesis will be split to multiple chapters describing the steps needed to implement such application.
-First I will analyse requirements and constraints - both from the assignment of this thesis and from resources available to me while writing this thesis.
+This thesis will be split into multiple chapters describing the steps needed to implement such an application.
+First, the thesis will analyse requirements and constraints - arising from the assignment of this thesis and resources available to the writer of this thesis.
+This part of the thesis also explores existing solutions.
+Then in :ref[chapter&nbsp;?]{title=architecture}, an application will be designed from an architectural standpoint.
+The :ref[? chapter]{ordinal=true title=demo} will contain notes about the actual implementation of an application used to demonstrate the main concepts described earlier.
+After the implementation chapters, :ref[chapter&nbsp;?]{title=accuracy} will present accuracy measurement data.
+Furthermore, a final chapter, :ref[chapter&nbsp;?]{title=conclusion}, contains conclusions and ideas for future improvement.